Solitar7/cse15l-lab-reports/report4/lab-report-4-week-8.md

 The tester code I write is in my repository above, and the screenshot of the code is here below.
 ![MarkdownParseTester](MarkdownParseTester.png)

-For my implementation, I have the following output below, which are actually all wrong.
+For my implementation, I have the following output, which are actually all wrong.